-"First, the [Department of Defense] should ramp up its efforts to develop joint operational concepts to drive more rapid fielding of gamechanging technologies.
+51 "First, the [Department of Defense] should ramp up its efforts to develop joint operational concepts to drive more rapid fielding of gamechanging technologies.
 Greater alignment between the services on concepts, planning and budgeting will give Congress greater confidence and clarity about the DoD's commitment to this new strategic direction."
 Flournoy, M. & Chefitz, G. (2020, April 1).
 Breaking the logjam: How the Pentagon can build trust with Congress.
 Defense News.

-DOD.
+52 DOD.
 (2020).
 Joint All-Domain Command and Control Vision (draft version 0.6), p.
 3.

-This does not mean that the solutions and required capabilities described within the AFCC-C2 cannot be later modified during subsequent experimentation, analysis, and research.
+53 This does not mean that the solutions and required capabilities described within the AFCC-C2 cannot be later modified during subsequent experimentation, analysis, and research.
 It does mean, however, that the entire concept should be understood as a baseline before deviations are made based on new information and insights obtained during later capability development efforts.
 The campaign of learning for command and control is continuous; it does not end upon publication of this document.

-The AFCC-C2 defines a system as a group of interacting, interrelated, and interdependent components or subsystems that form a complex and unified whole.
-Systems have a purpose with their parts arranged in a way (structure) to carry out their purpose.
+54 The AFCC-C2 defines a system as "a group of interacting, interrelated, and interdependent components or subsystems that form a complex and unified whole.
+Systems have a purpose with their parts arranged in a way (structure) to carry out their purpose."

-For example, the technological changes and advancements necessary to link any sensor to any command echelon or node and the best shooter across the Services and with coalition partners is critical to future targeting and the ability to rapidly converge effects against fleeting targets and assess results.
+55 For example, the technological changes and advancements necessary to link any sensor to any command echelon or node and the best shooter across the Services and with coalition partners is critical to future targeting and the ability to rapidly converge effects against fleeting targets and assess results.
 Future multi-domain operations as envisioned in the MDO and EAB concepts will not be possible without this transformation.
 However, effective convergence will also not be possible without the concomitant changes necessary in people-considering both individual and organizational aspects-and other processes to which targeting supports or is supported.

-"The future strategic environment will require leaders who have the cognitive complexity to understand, decide and act while leading large military organizations in complex, chaotic, multidimensional environments.
+56 "The future strategic environment will require leaders who have the cognitive complexity to understand, decide and act while leading large military organizations in complex, chaotic, multidimensional environments.
 Increasing this complexity will be the incorporation of future technologies that are exponentially increasing the velocity of war.
 The time and space available for national security decision-making, potentially existential in nature, will shrink."
 Schmidt, T. (2020, November).
 Developing officers with a higher degree of brain power.
 Army Magazine, 70 (11), p.
 10.

-"We will enhance the development and education of our leadership at all levels to produce adaptive, agile, innovative and flexible leaders of character and competency.
+(11), p.
+10. 57"We will enhance the development and education of our leadership at all levels to produce adaptive, agile, innovative and flexible leaders of character and competency.
 And we will do so as a total force to win anywhere, anytime, against any enemy."
 Milley, M. (2015, October).
 Winning matters: Especially in a complex world.
 Army Magazine, 65(10), p.
-23. The AFCC-C2 defines agility as a flexibility of mind and an ability to anticipate and adapt to uncertain or changing situations.
-The attribute of "agile" captures and includes the need for flexibility and adaptability.
+23.

-"Mission command remains an essential element of Army operations on a contested battlefield against a near-peer enemy."
+58 "Mission command remains an essential element of Army operations on a contested battlefield against a near-peer enemy."
 MDO Concept, p.
 21.